Jody Wilson-Raybould: SNC-Lavalin affair

 On February 8, 2019, The Globe and Mail reported that sources close to the government said that the Prime Minister's Office allegedly had attempted to influence Wilson-Raybould concerning an ongoing prosecution of SNC-Lavalin while she was Minister of Justice and Attorney General.
 When asked about the allegations, Justin Trudeau said that the story in The Globe and Mail was false and that he had never "directed" Wilson-Raybould concerning the case.
 Wilson-Raybould did not comment on the matter, citing solicitor-client privilege.
 She resigned from the Trudeau cabinet on February 12.
 Trudeau said he did not anticipate her resignation and expressed disappointment over her decision, as it was not reflective of the conversations they had had during their recent meetings.
 Following Wilson-Raybould's resignation, Trudeau expressed his opinion that his government abided by all rules, did its job properly, and that if anyone within the government – including the former attorney-general – felt otherwise, the responsibility lay with Wilson-Raybould to address these concerns directly to him or the conflict of interest and ethics commissioner.
 She retained Thomas Albert Cromwell as counsel in order to determine the scope of information she was allowed to share with the public.

-Support came from across Canada on social media, with #StandWithJody making 463,000 impressions between the February 14 and 24, while her popular credibility on this issue had reached 73%, according to a February 14 Public Square Research poll.
+Support came from across Canada on social media, with #StandWithJody making 463,000 impressions between the February 14 and 24, while her popular credibility on this issue had reached 73 per cent, according to a February 14 Public Square Research poll.

 On February 20, Wilson-Raybould addressed the House of Commons with the hope to "have the opportunity to speak my truth".
 On February 27, Jody Wilson-Raybould gave extended testimony to the House of Commons justice committee on this matter.

 On March 25, CTV News reported that relations between Wilson-Raybould and the Prime Minister first began to fray in 2017, when Trudeau disagreed with a recommendation by Wilson-Raybould to appoint the conservative Manitoba judge Glenn Joyal to the Supreme Court of Canada.
 The report was based on earlier reporting by The Canadian Press which relied on "well-placed" anonymous sources.
 Wilson-Raybould denied to CTV News that there was any conflict over the Supreme Court recommendation.
 The report suggests the Prime Minister could have had reasons unrelated to the SNC-Lavalin affair for moving Wilson-Raybould out of the Justice portfolio.
 In his column in the National Post, Andrew Coyne questioned this conclusion, pointing out that Trudeau had originally claimed Wilson-Raybould would "still be [Attorney-General] today" had Scott Brison not resigned and necessitated a cabinet shuffle.